Get Screened

 Yes, screening in the earlier stage of pregnancy is still possible.
 If you are currently pregnant, or learn you’re pregnant after you register for our program, please contact us to discus screening options.

-Our screening panel tests for 226 recessive conditions, including over 100 conditions more common among people with Ashkenazi and Sephardic Jewish ancestry.
-Our panel also includes an additional 12 X-linked conditions for women, including Fragile X syndrome.
+Our screening panel tests for 245 recessive conditions, including over 100 conditions more common among people with Ashkenazi and Sephardic Jewish ancestry.
+Our panel also includes an additional 21 X-linked conditions for all individuals and Fragile X syndrome for individuals assigned female at birth.
 For a full list of conditions on the screening panel, see our genetic disorder database

 If you have any questions or want to learn more about conditions on our screening panel, please contact us to speak to a genetic counselor.